-As a freelance media and museum educator I hold workshops, lectures and teach classes for teenagers and adults on different conferences, in the museum and schools.
+As a freelance media and museum educator I hold workshops, lectures and teach classes for teenagers and adults on different conferences, in museums and schools.

 prototyping digital and analogue (paper prototyping)

 building rule sets

 different formats (from 3 hours to 5 days)